c0ded00d1e12/ecen224/_labs/doorbell.md

 ```

 ## Requirements
-Now that we know how to create a daemon, we can start working on our doorbell.
-Your doorbell should have the following features:
+- Copy all of your code, except for the README.md file from last lab into your newly cloned repository.
+Run your program to make sure it is still working properly.

-1. Update your program to have the following behavior:
+- Change your program to be more doorbell-ish:

     - When the program starts, it should show a welcome message on the screen.

-    - When the center button is pressed, do the following in a thread:
+    - When the center button is pressed, do the following:

-        - Your doorbell should take a picture and save it to your viewer folder.

-        - Send your saved image to the web site.
+        - In a thread, take a picture. save it to your viewer folder, and send the image to the website.

         - Change the display to show the message to let the user know that doorbell was rung (e.g., "Ding dong!").
-Make this message visible for 5 seconds and then change back to the initial welcome message.
+Make this message visible for 2 seconds and then change back to the initial welcome message.

-2. When the following sequence of buttons are pressed (Up-Up-Down), take the user to the file browser menu.
-To go back to the original welcome message, the sequence (Left-Right-Left-Right) should be entered.
-The functionality inside the file viewer should have the following:

-    - Up and down to select the files

-    - Center button to show the selected file for two seconds

         - **NO STATUS BAR LOGIC IS NECESSARY**

+- Add a hidden menu to your doorbell.
+When the following sequence of buttons are pressed (Up-Up-Down), take the user to the file browser menu.
+To go back to the original welcome message, press the left button of the d-pad.

-3. Create a service file in `/etc/systemd/system` named doorbell.service.
-Test the service by running `systemctl start doorbell.service` and make sure your program starts successfully.
-If you run `systemctl status doorbell.service`, you can see log messages from your program.
+- Create a service file in `/etc/systemd/system` named `doorbell.service`.
+You will need to create the file with `sudo` privileges.
+Test the service by running `sudo systemctl start doorbell.service` and make sure your program starts successfully.
+If you run `sudo systemctl status doorbell.service`, you can see log messages from your program.

+- Before you set up your program to run on boot, add a 15 second sleep to the first line of your main function.
+This is because the program that prints the IP addresses also uses the displays and if they run at the same time, the display can get messed up.
+This ensures that the IP address program is finished before your program starts.
+Make sure to rebuild your program (`make`) so the change takes effect.

-4. Set the program to run on boot.
+- Set the program to run on boot.
 Test it out by rebooting your Pi Z2W and making sure your program starts up.

 ## Submission